Akkadians & The Kingdom of Mari

 "My horse, my chariot, and my groom I took and departed.
 The wasteland I crossed and into the midst of the Sutu warriors I entered.
 With them I spent the night in my covered chariot.
 The next day I moved along and went to the land of Canaan.
 In the land of Canaan the town of Ammiya is located.
 In Ammiya dwelt people of Halab, Mukish, Ni and Amau.
 When they saw that I was the son of their former lord they gathered about me and said: 'It has been much for you, but it will cease.'
 Then I dwelt for seven years among the SA.GAZ warrior.
 I interpreted (the flight of) birds; I inspected (the intestines and livers of) lambs; and thus seven years of Adad/Teshup turned over my head."

 Idrimi then set out for the land of Canaan.
 Upon arriving, the residents discovered he was the son of their former leader.
-He was thus welcomed back, and allowed to live peacefully amongst the Habiru warriors.
-He studied the ways of nature, looking for prophetic signs his exile was over, and it was safe to return to his former lands.
+He was thus welcomed back and allowed to live peacefully among the Habiru warriors.
+He studied the ways of nature, looking for prophetic signs his exile was over and it was safe to return to his homeland.
 He was, in essence, the prophet of his tribe.

 However, Nadav Na'aman argues the Akkadians view of the Habiru in the Mari tablets have changed the perception of the Habiru.
 He points to three tablets in particular to stress his point.